Fort Lee (military base): 1945–1950

 In 1946, the War Department announced that Camp Lee would be retained as the center for quartermaster training in the Army.
-The Quartermaster School continued operation, and in 1947, the Adjutant General's School moved here and remained until 1951.
+The Quartermaster School continued operation, and in 1947, the Adjutant General's School moved there and remained until 1951.

-The Women's Army Corps likewise established its premier training center here from 1948 to 1954.
+The Women's Army Corps likewise established its premier training center there from 1948 to 1954.
 Also in 1948, the first permanent brick and mortar structure—the Post Theater (Powhatan Beaty Theater)—was constructed.

 1950–1965: Cold War Era growth

 During the Korean War (1950–1953), tens of thousands of soldiers arrived at Fort Lee to receive logistics training before heading overseas.
 Official recognition of its permanent status was obtained in 1950 and the post was redesignated Fort Lee.

 After the Korean War, progress was made on an ambitious permanent building program.

 Air Force SAGE site

 In 1956, the Fort Lee Air Force Station on post was selected for a Semi Automatic Ground Environment (SAGE) system direction center (DC) site, designated DC-04.
 The four-story block house was built to house two parallel AN/FSQ-7 Computers that could receive inputs from sensors on the East Coast and provide actionable information on incoming Soviet air threats.